 No-Knead Bread Recipe

-Timing: Start this bread at least 17 hours before serving time.
-While the exact timing of the folds isn’t important, it is good to space them out.
-The long fermentation usually happens overnight, so it’s easy to do one fold before bed and then another after rising in the morning, fitting the third in when convenient.
+Start this bread at least 17 hours before serving time.
+While the exact timing of the folds isn’t important, it is good to space them out if possible.
+The long fermentation usually happens overnight, so it’s easy to do two folds before bed and then the third in the morning.

 * Measured by dipping the cup into a container of flour, then leveling off.
-If desired, AP or bread flour can be substituted for the whole grain flour.
+If desired, all-purpose or bread flour can be substituted for the whole grain flour.

-Set the Proofer to 73 °F / 23 °C and put the water tray in the middle of the warming plate.
-Pour ¼ C / 60 ml water into the tray and place the rack on top of the tray.
+Set the Proofer to 70°F (21°C) and put the water tray in the middle of the warming plate.
+Pour ¼ C (60 ml) water into the tray and place the rack on top of the tray.